British Connection

 Over the years, these cemeteries have also seen thefts of iron Crosses and marble headstones and slabs.

-“The dead here need care,” says Devi Lal, the lone caretaker of the cemetery who is better known as Kabristan ka Chowkidar in Kasauli.
+“The dead here need care and a little bit of respect,” says Devi Lal, the lone caretaker of the cemetery who is better known as Kabristan ka Chowkidar in Kasauli.

 “If these are not restored, soon enough we won’t even know whose graves these are, says Devi Lal, who is the third-generation caretaker of the cemetery in his family.
 According to Devi Lal, his grandfather and father did the same job.
 However, he does not get paid for it.